How it started

 - 2017: foundations, substructures, first phase of the reinforced concrete structure

-- 2019: installation of the floor, solar panels, windows and interior fittings
+- 2019: roofing of central room, installation of the floor, solar panels, windows and interior fittings

 This project has received support from the following communities